bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 Only skip property configuration when the value cannot be expressed safely or clearly in properties, has no sensible global default, or would require complex object construction that belongs in Java code.
 Document the reason in the implementing issue or PR.

 - **Property Identifier**: Add a new entry to `ConfigLoader.Property` using the canonical public key.
-- **Typed Resolution**: Register the property in `PropertySchema`, then read it from the injected `SimpleJavaMailConfig` snapshot in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
+- **Typed Resolution and Diagnostics**: Register the property's type, functional diagnostic group, and sensitivity in `PropertySchema`, then read it from the injected `SimpleJavaMailConfig` snapshot in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
 Do not add a static read or a second parser.
+The exhaustive diagnostics test deliberately fails when any `ConfigLoader.Property` has no group.
 - **Factory Propagation**: Prove that builders from `SimpleJavaMail.withConfig(config)` retain the snapshot through copy, reply, conversion, Session creation, governance, and any applicable optional-module route.
 - **Spring Mapping**: If the property belongs to the public configuration surface, add its IDE-hint shape to `SimpleJavaMailProperties` and verify `SpringModulePackagingTest`. `SpringEnvironmentConfigSource` already exposes every scalar `ConfigLoader.Property` through the context-local snapshot while retaining Spring's precedence and placeholder resolution.
-- **Dynamic Property Collections**: For collection-style namespaces such as `simplejavamail.defaults.connectionpool.clusters.*`, keep parsing and validation centralized in `ConfigLoader`.
+- **Dynamic Property Collections**: For collection-style namespaces such as `simplejavamail.defaults.connectionpool.clusters.*`, keep parsing, validation, and per-child diagnostic provenance centralized in `ConfigLoader`.
 Spring support should forward the whole namespace into `ConfigLoader` and Spring Boot metadata should describe the nested shape, rather than duplicating alias/key resolution.

 ## 9. Verification Surface Areas